code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

 In order to test our setup a `CountDownLatchHandler` bean is defined that is linked to the _ConsumingChannel_ using the `@ServiceActivator` annotation.

 In this example we setup the `MessageListenerContainer` using the `KafkaMessageListenerContainer` implementation.
-This is very similar to the we did in the [Spring Kakfa Consumer tutorial]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html#create-a-spring-kafka-message-consumer).
+This is very similar to what we did in the [Spring Kakfa Consumer tutorial section]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html#create-a-spring-kafka-message-consumer).
 As such we won't go into further details.

 > One small difference to note is the fact that we set the `AUTO_OFFSET_RESET_CONFIG` to <var>'earliest'</var>.
 This is done to avoid that the listener "misses" messages that have been sent before it was fully initialized.